meawsin/Research-paper-summarizer/README.md

    ```bash
    pip install -r requirements.txt

 ## ⚡ Usage
 Run the application using Streamlit:

    ```bash
    streamlit run app.py

-The application will launch in your default web browser at http://localhost:8501.
+*The application will launch in your default web browser at http://localhost:8501.

+## 📄 License
+This project is open-source and available under the MIT License.